 The current situation is maintained.
-Following EU law, you may be accompanied or joined by the members of your immediate family in the U.K., whether it be for a short or a long stay, and this, whether they are EU citizens or not.
+According to EU law, you may be accompanied or joined by members of your immediate family in the United Kingdom, for a short or a long stay, regardless of whether they are EU citizens or third-country citizens.

 - your legal cohabitant;

 - your direct-line descendants under the age of 21 or dependent (or those of your spouse or legal cohabitant);

 - your direct-line ascendants who are dependent on you (or those of your spouse or legal cohabitant);

 - at the discretion of the British authorities: your de facto cohabitant, in the event of a lasting and duly attested relationship;

 - at the discretion of the British authorities: any other family member who is dependent on you, or who is part of your household, or for whom, for serious health reasons, you must imperatively and personally take care of yourself;

 - individuals whose presence is necessary so as not to deprive you of your right of residence.

 If the withdrawal agreement is ratified:

 a) Until 31 December 2020 (longer if the transition period is extended): the current situation is maintained.
 Members of your immediate family can accompany you or join you in accordance with the conditions set out under EU law.